bitcraftCoLtd/finite-state-machine/README.md

 - *Success* meaning the current state was aware of the action you performed and that transition happened
 - *ErrorUnknownAction* meaning the current state in unaware of what you want to do
 - *ErrorAlreadyPerformingAction* meaning a state transition is in progress and decision has been purposely delayed and still under way
+- *ErrorForbiddenFromSpecialEvents* meaning that calls to *PerformAction()* are forbidden during OnInitialize, OnEnter, OnExit, OnStateChanged and OnCompleted events.

 #### More details